Pediatric Orthopedic Surgeons treating a Mallet Finger

 Mallet Finger Symptoms

 Following the damage, the finger will hurt, and the tip will droop.
-The hand will be usable.
+The child will not use his or her hand.
 A bone fracture frequently causes pain.
 Mallet finger signs and symptoms include:

 • redness